tinnet/jetty/README.md

 This recipe installs current jetty packages directly from eclipse.org.
 Init scripts from the package are copied to appropiate places and used.

-You need JDK 7 for Jetty 9.
-See the [Java cookbook](https://github.com/opscode-cookbooks/java) on how to enable that.
+Defaults to Jetty8, because JDK 7 is needed for Jetty 9.
+See the [Java cookbook](https://github.com/opscode-cookbooks/java) on how to enable JDK7.

 ## hightide.rb